CERVICAL MYELOPATHY

 - Certain motions may cause the neck to create grinding noises termed crepitus.

-- Intermittent electric-shock-like pain may radiate into the arms and legs, especially while bending the head forward (known as the Lhermitte phenomenon).
+- Intermittent electric-shock-like pain may radiate into the arms and legs, especially while bending the head forward.
 Pain, tingling, weakness, and/or numbness may occur down the arm and/or into the hand if a nerve root also impinges.

 - Loss of fine motor skills